-- Obtain sample before spreading. - Take the increments from at least three random locations along the fully formed windrow or berm.
-Do not take the increments from the beginning or the end of the windrow or berm. - Obtain full cross-section samples of approximately equal size at each location.
-Take care to exclude the underlying material. - Combine the increments to form a single sample.
+- 1. Obtain sample before spreading. - 2.
+Take the increments from at least three random locations along the fully formed windrow or berm.
+Do not take the increments from the beginning or the end of the windrow or berm. - 3.
+Obtain full cross-section samples of approximately equal size at each location.
+Take care to exclude the underlying material. - 4.
+Combine the increments and mix thoroughly to form a single sample.